aditharun/aditharun.github.io/posts/glp1-drugs.md

 There is some off-label use of GLP-1RAs in treating PCOS-related infertility by OB/GYNs.
 The typical use is 6 months of GLP-1RA and contraception then getting off both and trying to conceive.
 There is no clinical trial yet to suggest that GLP1-RAs are effective in approaching infertility.

 GLP-1s limit cravings which can be helpful in addiction, specifically alcohol.
 It has been noted that people report drinking less while on GLP-1s.
-There is very limited evidence to suggest GLP-1s help addiction but literature is building [(here, ](https://www.nature.com/articles/s41467-024-48780-6), [here, ](https://pubmed.ncbi.nlm.nih.gov/37192005/), [here)](https://news.unchealthcare.org/2024/06/clinical-trial-on-semaglutide-shows-promise-for-treatment-of-alcohol-use-disorder-warrants-further-trials/).
+There is very limited evidence to suggest GLP-1s help addiction but literature is building [(here](https://www.nature.com/articles/s41467-024-48780-6), [here](https://pubmed.ncbi.nlm.nih.gov/37192005/), [and here)](https://news.unchealthcare.org/2024/06/clinical-trial-on-semaglutide-shows-promise-for-treatment-of-alcohol-use-disorder-warrants-further-trials/).

 - Roche has two drugs: injectable once weekly subcutaneous (CT-388) and oral drug (CT-996) that are in their pipeline that have completed phase 1 trials.